rotexsoft/file-renderer/README.md

     $renderer->removeFirstNPaths(1); //will remove './views/controller1' from the file paths array
     //$renderer->getFilePaths() at this point will return [ './views/base-controller' ]

-    $renderer->appendPath('./views/controller1'); // will add './views/controller1' to the end of the file paths array
+    $renderer->appendPath('./views/controller1'); // will add './views/controller1' to the end of the
+                                                  // file paths array
-    //$renderer->getFilePaths() at this point will return [ './views/base-controller', './views/controller1' ]
+    // $renderer->getFilePaths() at this point will return
+    //      [ './views/base-controller', './views/controller1' ]
 ?>
 ```